IN THIS SECTION

 HC-202 Introduction to Global Health

-This course is an overview and will focus on the developing world from a population and prevention perspective.
+This course is an overview and focuses on the developing world from a population and prevention perspective.

 3 credits